depado/articles/pages/dialogflow.md

 Now that we know what DialogFlow can do, one may ask "How do I create a useful chatbot with some complex actions ?".
 Well that's where the webhook is handy.
-Indeed everytime DialogFlow matches an intent, you have the possibility to ask DialogFlow to send a request to a specific endpoint.
+Indeed, every time DialogFlow matches an intent, you have the possibility to ask DialogFlow to send a request to a specific endpoint.
 Endpoint which you'll obviously have to code.